ProxiBlue/vagrant_m2_vuestorefront/readme.md

 ## Layout / Structure

-The environment starts up multiple Docker instances, for magento 2 and vueStorefront, with known fixed ips
+The environment starts up multiple Docker instances, for magento 2 and vueStorefront, with known fixed ips You can set the base IP range in teh Vagrant file. example: ip_range = "172.20.0"

 * magento : 172.20.0.200
 * redis : 172.20.0.201